-But she notes consumers who are considering a senior living community -- whatever the price point -- should investigate the financial health of the parent company before handing over their wallets.
+But she notes that consumers who are considering a senior living community, whatever the price point, should investigate the financial health of the parent company before handing over their wallets.

 "Some charge a fortune in upfront fees, but what if they go bankrupt?" she asks.
 "You really need to check to be sure this is a legitimate, viable company."

 Consumers also need to beware of bait-and-switch tactics employed by some retirement communities.

 For example, Dybnis says she once received complaints about a faith-based CCRC that charged up to $700,000 in upfront fees for independent living suites.
 The CCRC didn't tell residents they would have to pay market rates for on-site staff and services if they later become sick and require skilled nursing.